What are the precautions to take when using NAND flash devices?

 Is the spare area usage only limited to ECC?
 Can it be used for file system management?

 Yes.
 It can be used.
-Although it becomes over-specs, it is easy to migrate to NAND which requires 4 bit/(512+16) Byte in future.
-In addition, NAND Flash device that requires 4-bit ECC cannot effectively use 1Bit/512B ECC controller, as only one bit will be corrected.
+Although this makes it go beyond the specifications, it is easy to migrate to NAND flash which requires 4 bit/(512+16) Byte in future.
+In addition, NAND flash devices that require 4-bit ECC cannot effectively use 1Bit/512B ECC controller because only one bit will be corrected.

 What is the difference between EDC and ECC?

 EDC is an error detection code while ECC is an error correction code.
-EDC only detects errors but does not correct errors and is built in Cypress NAND (2G, 4G) and can be used during copy back operation.
+EDC only detects errors but does not correct errors and is built in Cypress NAND flash devices (2Gb, 4Gb) and can be used during copy back operation.